reimerb13/NFL-Super-Bowl-Analysis/README.md

 <img width="410" alt="image" src="https://github.com/reimerb13/NFL-Super-Bowl-Analysis/assets/79723505/95a170a1-32e7-494d-9042-f918683c7cb2">

-The picture above shows the next 15 Super Bowl victory points scored by teams in Super Bowls from 2024-2039.
-On average, winning teams will need to score under 30 points (29.19 exactly) to secure a Super Bowl victory.
+The picture above shows the next 15 Super Bowl victory points scored by teams in Super Bowls from 2024-2038.
+On average, winning teams will need to score 30 points to secure a Super Bowl victory.
 One team will score a maximum of 43 points during their Super Bowl victory and one team will only need to score 13 points to secure their Super Bowl victory.

 <img width="1066" alt="image" src="https://github.com/reimerb13/NFL-Super-Bowl-Analysis/assets/79723505/616b28a5-0429-4b7d-822a-6437b0de9f52">